ESTIMATED TIME TO COMPLETE EDUCATIONAL ACTIVITY

-In this web-based program, physicians will learn how recent developments in multimodal therapies have advanced the management of high cholesterol levels in diabetic patients.
+In this web-based program, physicians will learn how recent developments in sensor-based continuous glucose monitoring have advanced the management of Type 1 and Type 2 diabetes.

 Participation in this WebCAST is complimentary, and clinicians are invited to view this CME-certified program and/or share this invitation with other colleagues, departmental staff members, and healthcare professionals.

-This activity has been planned and implemented in accordance with accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Postgraduate Institute for Medicine and CMEducation Resources, LLC.
-Postgraduate Institute for Medicine is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of The University of Massachusetts Medical School and CMEducation Resources, LLC.
+The University of Massachusetts Medical School is accredited by the ACCME to provide continuing medical education for physician.

-Postgraduate Institute for Medicine designates this enduring material for a maximum of 2.5 AMA PRA Category 1 Credits(s)™.
+The University of Massachusetts Medical School designates this enduring material for a maximum of 1.0 AMA PRA Category 1 Credits(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 American Nurses Credentialing Center (ANCC) accepts AMA PRA Category 1 Credits™ from organizations accredited by the ACCME.